 Pay attention to your emotions.
-Stop hoping and waiting, and start noticing in real time what is happening and how it is affecting you.
+Stop hoping and waiting, and start noticing in real time what is happening and how it affects you.

 4. Make decisions that only support your self-care.

 That is, do not make any decision that hurts you.
 This goes for emotional “relapses” as well.
-If you find yourself feeling weak, don’t mentally berate yourself, but rather talk to yourself in compassionate, understanding, and reflective ways.
-Remind yourself that you are a work in process and life is a journey.
+If you feel weak, don’t mentally berate yourself, but talk to yourself in compassionate, understanding, and reflective ways.
+Remember that you are a work in process and life is a journey.

-Do not make the uncaring decision to mentally beat yourself up.
+Do not make the uncaring decision to beat yourself up mentally.
 In every encounter you have with the object of your obsession, stop and think about each choice you make.
 Make choices that are only in your best interest.

 5. Learn to grieve.

 Letting go of a toxic relationship and breaking a traumatic bond may be one of the hardest things you ever have to do.
-You cannot do it without honoring the reality you are losing something very valuable to you.
+You cannot do it without honoring the reality that you are losing something valuable.

 6. Make a list of bottom-line behaviors that you will no longer practice.